curtisgray/wingman/README.md

 Swift Switch – Dynamic Model Comparison: With Swift Switch, users gain the flexibility to switch between different AI models during a conversation.
 This feature is particularly useful for technical professionals and AI enthusiasts interested in observing and comparing the nuances of various AI models' responses.
 Whether it's transitioning from a high-capacity model like GPT-4 for in-depth, complex queries to a leaner model for efficiency, Swift Switch offers a practical tool for real-time performance evaluation and comparison.

-Conclusion: Wingman is more than just an application; it's a gateway to a more accessible and tailored AI experience.
+Wingman is more than just an application; it's a gateway to a more accessible and tailored AI experience.
 By eliminating the barriers of complex AI integration and offering unique features for personalized and flexible interactions, Wingman stands as a valuable tool for those wanting to explore and utilize AI technologies with ease and efficiency.

+### Wingman is under heavy development.
+Expect frequent updates.
-# Progress Updates
+## Progress Updates

 - ✅ Add All GPT Models
 - ✅ Duplicate existing conversations